-I was on track to achieve the lap record but I made a small mistake...
-I slid sideways and it cost me the fastest lap at Eastern Creek Raceway for a Radical.
-I had this opportunity to get in reach of this achievement because Radical allows all drivers to data share, which increases the driver development curve and provides unique coaching and mentoring programs for an array of skills.
-The long-term coaching programs at Radical use a combination of this data and world-class coaches to help the participants achieve optimal results.
+Radical’s encouragement of knowledge sharing provided me with the initial opportunity to get within reach of the record.
+This is as Radical allows drivers to share data which increases the driver development curve, provides unique coaching and mentoring programs to master an array of skills.
+Additionally, Radical’s long-term coaching programs use a combination of data and world-class coaching to help participants achieve optimal results.

 Awesome first round of the Radical Cup!! and an honour to meet Australian motorsport's finest — with Mark Webber, Casey Stoner and Jamie Whincup.